-Police reviewing video footage of gang convoy in Franklin
+Gang menace: Motorists report dangerous convoy, disruptive behaviour

+A gang convoy has caused disruption to other motorists from Auckland to Waikato - and police are warning the bikies that they face enforcement action.

-Several videos and images of a gang convoy in Franklin this afternoon have been sent to police who will be reviewing the footage.
+Police say they are reviewing videos and images that show the gang convoy in Franklin driving dangerously.

-Counties Manukau South area commander inspector Joe Hunter said police were aware of a number of gang members travelling south through Counties Manukau towards Port Waikato this afternoon.
-Police said it would be following any unlawful behaviour with enforcement action.
+Counties Manukau South area commander inspector Joe Hunter said police were aware of a number of gang members travelling south through Counties Manukau towards Port Waikato.

+Police said they would be following any unlawful behaviour with enforcement action.

 "Following an earlier tangi, we have received numerous videos and images of the group, which capture dangerous driving and general disruption to the public.